viaductlights/docker-ros2-jazzy/README.md

 ## docker container for probabilistic robotics lab project
-runs ros2-jazzy on bazzite linux with turtlebot4 and other misc useful ros packages pre installed
+runs ros2-jazzy on bazzite linux with turtlebot4 and other misc useful ros packages pre installed. includes dummy ros2 package called "robot_modelling" for a project in another class

 ### switch to bazzite-dx for docker/vscode
-check current system, then rebase
+check current system, rebase if not already bazzite-dx `rpm-ostree status`
-`rpm-ostree status`
 `brh rebase bazzite-dx:stable`
 `systemctl reboot`

-check if docker group has been created, and if not (due to known ublue-os ujust dx-group bug), add docker group and local user
+check if docker group has been created, and if not (due to known ublue-os ujust dx-group bug as of 4.2026), add docker group and local user
 `groups`
 `sudo groupadd docker`
 `sudo usermod -aG docker $USER`